southbridgeio/redmine_issue_open_date/README.md

 Plugin executes the 'rake issue_open_date:switch' command at 00:01.

-It will return all the tickets that have the _**Frozen**_ status and scheduled to be reopened on the next day.
+It will return all the tickets that have the _**Frozen**_ status and are scheduled to be reopened on the next day.

 All such tickets will get the _**New**_ status.